-BEFORE CALLING YOUR SERVICER
+BEFORE YOU CALL YOUR SERVICER

-- · Check the thermostat to confirm that it is properly set. - Wait 15 minutes.
+- Check the thermostat to confirm that it is properly set. - Wait 15 minutes.
 Some devices in the outdoor unit or in programmable thermostats will prevent compressor operation for awhile, and then reset automatically.
 Also, some power companies will install devices which shut off air conditioners for several minutes on hot days.
-If you wait several minutes, the unit may begin operation on its own. - Check the electrical panel for tripped circuit breakers or failed fuses.
-Reset the circuit breakers or replace fuses as necessary. - Check the disconnect switch near the indoor furnace or blower to confirm that it is closed.
+If you wait several minutes, the unit may begin operation on its own.